 Qualification & Experience – what makes your TPA qualified to do the job you need done for your specific needs, ask the TPA to tell you what makes them qualified.
 What is the TPA experience and how long have they been in business, do they service similar employers.
 Can the TPA provide you references?
 Does the TPA belong as active members to drug testing industry associations?

 Certifications – what certifications does the TPA have to demonstrate their commitment to their industry, education and standards?
 Look for a TPA that has received status as Nationally Accredited for Administration of Drug and Alcohol Testing Programs (NAADATP).
-This is an Accreditation from the Drug & Alcohol Industry Association (DATIA) for TPA’s.
+This is an Accreditation from the Drug & Alcohol Industry Association (DATIA merged with NDASA in 2023) for TPA’s.
 Those TPA’s receiving NAADATP Accreditation adhere to a national standards program for companies who provide drug free workplace program management services, to ensure they have company specific standard operating procedures, safeguards, knowledge and professional practices that keep their clients in compliance with federal and State drug and alcohol testing regulations.
 By utilizing a NAADATP provider, employers can rest assured that the provider of services is in full compliance with regulations.
 Through the required contract process, employers are made aware of what services they are being provided.
 In cases where the client does not have all services provided by the NAADATP provider, the contract spells out what additional services need to be performed for the employer to be in full compliance with any applicable federal regulations, State laws and best practices.

 All companies needing drug testing will need specimen collection services.
 Most specimen collections are contracted out.
 It is extremely important that collectors are well training and qualified to perform the specimen collections within applicable federal regulations, State laws and best practices.
 Ask the TPA about the specimen collection process and how the TPA insures the collectors are properly trained and qualified.
 A drug test event can go bad real quick at the point of collection if the collector does not follow the correct procedures.
 Many collectors have received status as Certified Professional Collectors (CPC).
 This collector certification from DATIA aims to ensure that the collection is performed in a professional and consistent manner, maintaining confidentiality for the donor and security, integrity and control of the specimen.
 Always seek to use collectors that are Certified Professional Collectors (CPC’s) and collection sites that have received status as an Accredited Collection Facility (ACF).
 Collection sites that have received the DATIA ACF status uphold the highest professional standards in the following two main areas: 1) the collection facility and its operation and 2) the collection facility’s personnel.
 To obtain accredited status, collection facilities are required to adhere to strict standards in areas such as regulatory compliance, company services standards, specimen handling, operational practices, business ethics, and facility equipment.
 All accredited collection facilities are also required to maintain a staff of Certified Professional Collectors (CPC’s).